-Packed in Personality and Flavor
+Packed with Personality and Flavor

 List of Universities

-One of the largest universities in Kansai region, Osaka University was established in 1931, and as a top-tier university ranked 8th in Japan University Rankings in 2019 according to Times Higher Education.
+One of the largest universities in Kansai region, Osaka University was established in 1931, and as a top-tier university ranked 8th in Japan University Rankings according to Times Higher Education (2020).
 It currently has 11 undergraduate schools (2 in English), 16 graduate schools (8 in English) multiple research facilities, university hospitals and university libraries.
 Home to over 25,000 students, the international student population goes up to roughly 2,300 students.
 It is one of Japan’s National Seven Universities, and its reputation as a prestigious university is known to many because of its highly selective acceptance.
 It has four campuses across Osaka, which is important to note since courses offered in English are spread throughout these campuses.
 Read more about the programs in Osaka university through this Schoolynk article that puts it in the spotlight, and explore the four campuses in this article.

-and for a more comprehensive rundown of the university’s profile, check out https://www.osaka-u.ac.jp/sp/whyou/why/there/
+For a more comprehensive rundown of the university’s profile, check out https://www.osaka-u.ac.jp/sp/whyou/why/there/

 Kansai University offers a wide selection of options to choose from as your study program.
 Ranging from getting a four-year degree to a summer program in Japan.
 According to their website, “These include attending the university to seek an academic degree, as a foreign research student, on an exchange program with partner universities, and to participate in the Japanese Language and Culture Program Preparatory Course (Bekka) for the purpose of preparing to study at an undergraduate or graduate school in Japan.
 We also offer courses to study about Japanese language and culture, in addition to our Summer School program for students to study courses in their faculty in the English language in a short period of time.”